mcabreranovelo/collective.spanishdocumentation/source/zope/compactar_zodb.rst

 - `How do I pack the ZODB?`_.
 - `Regular database packing`_.
-- `What is the suggested way to cron-automate ZODB packs for a production Plone instance?`_
+- `What is the suggested way to cron-automate ZODB packs for a production Plone instance?`_.
-- `Automatically Pack The ZODB`_
+- `Automatically Pack The ZODB`_.

 .. _How do I pack the ZODB?: http://plone.org/documentation/faq/how-do-i-pack-the-zodb
 .. _Regular database packing: http://developer.plone.org/hosting/zope.html#regular-database-packing